====== How to run a Bed Mesh ======

 ==== Defining the Bed Mesh ====

-We have to have the bed mesh parameter's define before running a bed mes.
+We have to have the bed mesh parameter's defined before running a bed mesh.
 They are stored in [[printer.cfg]]

 Example for [[Neptune 4]] and [[Neptune 4 Pro]]: